kerbach2/kerbach2.github.io/_pages/about.md

 ## News

+**Sept 15, 2026** Invited talk, "On the instability of form and structure; Mapping part-hood and measurement across the history of English" at [*Linguistics Research Seminar*](https://www.elm-conference.net/elm-4-2026/elm-4-program/) at Trinity College Dublin.

+***

 **June 10, 2026** Talk, "Transitioning developmental paths in modal flavors: an experimental pilot study" given at  [*Experiments in Linguistic Meaning 4*](https://www.elm-conference.net/elm-4-2026/elm-4-program/) at the University of Pennsylvania (online).

 ***